staccDOTsol/QuestradePythonLongStraddleEarningDays/README.md

 and paste the generated token, replacing the contents of 'refresh_token.txt.'

-Also, replace every instance of '26016670' with your account # you want to work with in questrade.py and qpositions.py.
+Also, replace every instance of '26016670' with your account # you want to work with in questrade.py and qpositions.py and qpositions/qpositionsApp/views.py.

 This script works with both Questrade practice & real accounts.